-Ask if your policy allows for case managers; a case manager can be helpful in getting you the answers you need and dealing with other people within the insurance company on your behalf.
+Ask if your policy allows for a case manager who can be helpful in getting you the answers you need and dealing with other people within the insurance company on your behalf.

 Some things you need to know about your health insurance policy:

-The amount of the annual deductible.
+- The amount of the annual deductible.

-Whether you need pre-authorization for any services.
+- Whether you need pre-authorization for any services.

-Whether the plan covers durable medical equipment (DME), such as ventilators or wheelchairs.
+- Whether the plan covers durable medical equipment (DME), such as ventilators or wheelchairs.

-What prescription drug coverage you have.
+- What prescription drug coverage you have.

-Whether your plan includes home health coverage, including a home health aide.
+- Whether your plan includes home health coverage, including a home health aide.

-Whether your plan covers hospice care.
+- Whether your plan covers hospice care.

 These accommodations may include making physical changes to the workplace, such as adding a wheelchair ramp.
-They can also involve providing special equipment or devices that are needed to help you continue doing your job, or changing the way your work is done.
+They can also involve providing special equipment or devices to help you continue doing your job or changing the way your work is done.

 If you are ever discriminated against based on a disability, you can file an ADA (Americans with Disabilities Act) complaint with the U.S. Department of Justice.

-If you need to take time off work due to ALS, the Family and Medical Leave Act requires businesses with at least 50 employees to offer at least 12 weeks of unpaid leave to deal with a serious illness.
+If you need to take time off work due to ALS, the Family and Medical Leave Act (FMLA) requires businesses with at least 50 employees to offer at least 12 weeks of unpaid leave to deal with a serious illness.
 This law applies both to the person with the illness and to any family member who needs time off to help care for them.

-If you become unable to work due to ALS symptoms, you may be eligible for disability benefits from your employer (or from private disability insurance, if you have it).
-You may also be eligible for social security disability benefits.
+If you become unable to work due to ALS symptoms, you may be eligible for disability benefits from your employer or from private disability insurance if you have it.
+You may also be eligible for Social Security Disability benefits.

-When you apply for Social Security Disability, you are also screened for Supplemental Security Income (SSI).
-SSI is designed to help people who are disabled and who have low income.
-It is added to whatever other benefits or income you have to make sure you earn enough to live off of.
+SSI is added to whatever other benefits or income you have to make sure you earn enough to live.
 People who qualify for SSI may also be eligible for food stamps and government-provided health insurance.

-If you are deemed eligible for SSI, ask whether you can get a “Presumptive Disability Decision.”
-A Presumptive Disability Decision could help you get benefits more quickly.
+If you’re deemed eligible for SSI, ask whether you can get a Presumptive Disability Decision, which could help you get benefits more quickly.

-Last Will and Testament.
+- Last Will and Testament.
 This document spells out what will happen to your assets after you die.
-Ownership can pass to specific family members, friends, or charitable organizations.
+Ownership can pass to specific family members, friends or charitable organizations.